Carmentis/carmentis-docs-source/docs/concepts/sandbox.md

 # Sandbox

-The Carmentis environment is composed of several components

-When landing on Carmentis for the first time, it can be difficult to deploy a ready-to-use environment, even more for end-users which does not have time and resources for that.
-For this reason, we have created a *sandbox*, a place in which all the necessary is already installed and configured, letting you with one job: Discover Carmentis.
+In our context, a **sandbox** is an on-demand workspace where users can explore and test applications freely, providing a hands-on environment for experimentation.
+Created directly from the [Get Started page](https://data.testapps.carmentis.io/get-started), a sandbox serves as a pre-configured demo environment where users can experience applications without needing to set up a full system on their own.

+When a sandbox is created, it comes with an initial amount of **tokens**, which act as virtual currency to access and use the demo applications within the workspace.
+These tokens allow users to evaluate features, perform tests, and explore the available tools.
+Users can also install additional applications into their sandbox workspace, expanding their trial experience and enabling a more in-depth exploration of the platform’s capabilities.
+This environment, being separate and temporary, ensures that users can safely experiment without impacting live systems or data.

 ### Does a sandbox is personal?
 **Yes**, a sandbox is personal and not shared with other users testing Carmentis.

 ### What is installed in a sandbox?
-A fresh sandbox is setup with a single demo application: [FileSign](https://sign.testapps.carmentis.io).
+A fresh sandbox is set up with a single demo application: [FileSign](https://sign.testapps.carmentis.io).
 This demo application is already installed and configured, hence you do not have anything to install (except your wallet).

 ### Can I add another application?